microsoft/webvalidate/README.md

 - Some parameters are only valid if `--run-loop` is specified
 - Some parameters have different defaults if `--run-loop` is specified

-- --run-loop
+- --run-loop bool
+  - -r
-  - -r RUN_LOOP
+  - RUN_LOOP
   - runs the test in a continuous loop
 - --duration int
   - DURATION
   - run test for duration seconds then exit
   - default `0 (run until OS signal)`
-- --log-format
+- --log-format enum
   - LOG_FORMAT
   - format of log items (TSV, Json, JsonCamel, None)
   - default
     - Json (if --run-loop)
     - LogFormat.None conflicts with --verbose and will throw a parse error
     - LogFormat.Json* implies --verbose
+- --port int
+  - -p
+  - PORT
+  - Port to use for web endpoints
+  - valid: `0 < port < 64K`
+  - default: `8080`
-- --prometheus
+- --prometheus bool
   - PROMETHEUS
-  - `false`
-  - expose the :8080/metrics end point for Prometheus
+  - expose the /metrics end point for Prometheus
   - default: `false`
-- --random
+- --random bool
   - RANDOM
   - randomize requests
   - default `false`
 - --sleep int
+  - -l
-  -l SLEEP
+  - SLEEP
   - number of milliseconds to sleep between requests
   - default `1000`
-- --verbose
+- --verbose bool
   - VERBOSE
   - log 200 and 300 results as well as errors
   - default `false`
-    - LogFormat.Json default: `true`
+    - LogFormat.None conflicts with --verbose and will throw a parse error
+    - LogFormat.Json* implies --verbose

 ## Running as part of an CI-CD pipeline